-Chances are if you're reading this you've probably heard of a Solo 401k before, or as our friends at the IRS call it, a "one participant 401k”.
-Before you waste 5 minutes of your life reading my master piece I'd like to let you know: if you're not self employed you aren't eligible for a Solo 401k.
+Chances are if you're reading this you've probably heard of a solo 401k, which our friends at the IRS call a "one participant 401k."
+But what about solo 401k eligibility?
+Before you waste 5 minutes of your life reading my masterpiece, I'd like to let you know: if you're not self employed you aren't eligible for a solo 401k.

 I know, some people just got their hearts broken.
 It'll be okay, trust me.
-Anyway, for those of you who are self employed and interested in learning more about Solo 401k’s, read on!
+You've got options.
+And you can read about the Roth IRA and conventional IRAs/401ks from our previous posts on the subjects.
+Anyway, for those of you who are self employed and interested in learning more about solo 401ks, read on.

-With that introduction out of the way, you should know there are some limitations to Solo 401k’s.
+With that introduction out of the way, you should know there are some limitations to solo 401k eligibility.

-The Solo 401k is great for consultants, freelancers, home businesses and independent contractors.
+The solo 401k is great for consultants, freelancers, home businesses, and independent contractors.
 So now I bet you want to know about the contribution rules huh.
-As a good host, I must oblige my audience, ahem.
+As a good host, I must oblige my audience.

 If you're under the age of 50, you can make a max contribution in the amount of $18,000.
-This amount can be made in pre tax or after tax.
+This amount can be made before or after tax.

-On the profit sharing side, your business can also make a 25% (20% in the case of a sole proprietorship or single member LLC) profit sharing contribution up to $36,000 which comes out to a combined max of $54,000.
+On the profit sharing side, your business can also make a 25% (20% in the case of a sole proprietorship or single member LLC) profit sharing contribution up to $36,000.
+That comes out to a combined max of $54,000.

 Note: If you're over the age of 50, the contributions are the same, except you can contribute $6,000 extra.

-You can withdrawal money from your Solo 401k penalty free after you turn 59 1/2.
+You can withdraw money from your solo 401k penalty free after you turn 59 1/2.
 Withdrawals after age 59 1/2 are taxed as ordinary income.
-Withdrawals must begin at the age of 70 1/2 (this rule doesn't apply if you go Roth style.)
+Withdrawals must begin at the age of 70 1/2--but this rule doesn't apply if you go Roth style.

-In order to fund a Solo 401k you can rollover funds from your previous retirement plans, IRA’s etc, by setting up a Trust account for the Solo 401k and directly transferring your funds from the old custodian to the trust bank account.
+To fund a solo 401k, you can rollover funds from your previous retirement plans, IRAs etc, by setting up a Trust account for the solo 401k and directly transferring your funds from the old custodian to the trust bank account.

 Allow me to explain these two lines in detail.